silknow/converter/query-examples/readme.md

 <a name="typeofitemstimeandlocation"/>

-## E. Type of items, time and location
+## N. Type of items, time and location

 1. **[en]** Give me all the clothes produced in Spain during the Renaissance.